How ACH payments work

 • It’s green: Being completely electronic, online ACH payments eliminate the use of paper invoices and checks.

-Along with the apparent advantages, some drawbacks may stop you from adding ACH transfers as a payment method to your business.
+Along with the apparent advantages, some drawbacks may stop you from adding ACH transfers as a payment method for your business.
 Here they are:

 • Transaction amount limits: Limit amounts may vary from bank to bank, averaging $25,000 per transaction.